Doug Auld: Awards

 In 2017, Auld was inducted into the National Sprint Car Hall of Fame.

 In 2013, Auld was awarded the Duke Dinsmore Memorial Award by the Dayton Auto Racing Fans (DARF).

 In 2005, Auld was awarded the Outstanding Contribution To The Sport Award by the National Sprint Car Poll, a division of the National Sprint Car Hall of Fame.
 He was voted the 2000 360ci Sprint Car Media Member of the Year, the 2002 410ci Sprint Car Media Member of the Year, in 2003 both the 360 Sprint Car Media Member of the Year and the 410 Sprint Car Media Member of the Year, in 2006 the 360 Sprint Car Media Member of the Year and in 2007 the Non-Winged Sprint Car Media Member of the Year.

 In 2002, Auld was awarded the Gene Powlen Fan Appreciation Award by the Hoosier Auto Racing Fans (HARF) Association, one of the country's oldest auto racing fan associations.

 Other

 In 2006 Auld created the Sprint Car & Midget Magazine Stay In School Program, a program in which race teams bring their racing operations to schools throughout the United States and Canada for assemblies encouraging students to consider and continue their education.

 From 2006 to 2007 Doug Auld served as President of the Board of Directors of the National Sprint Car Hall of Fame & Museum in Knoxville, Iowa.

+Death

+Auld died on October 10, 2021 at his home following what was described as a "brief illness."